Nuclei-Software/mbedtls/accelerator/xlcrypto/README.md

    - ACRYP: Using **one public key algorithm/s** as the starndard for data performance.
 For example, the standard of RSA is used as **public/s** and **private/s**, the standard of ECDSA is used as **sign/s** and **verify/s**.

-3. Assume that you will run your application using bitstream of **CPU frequency 32MHz**, Nuclei N300 core and sram download mode.
+3. Assume that you will run your application using bitstream of **CPU frequency 30MHz**, Nuclei N300 core and ilm download mode.
 There are three test scenarios below:

    - Using HASH/CRYP engine accelerated in UDMA mode and ACRYP engine